syncfusion-content/wpf-docs/wpf/PivotGrid/Features.md

 <td>
 ApplyFilters</td><td>
 1. void ApplyFilters()<br>2. public void ApplyFilters(bool clearExistingFilter)<br></td><td>
 This method uses the contents of HiddenRowIndexes to display pivot results filtered by using calculation values.Any previous filters are first cleared.This method uses the contents of HiddenRowIndexes to display pivot results filtered by using calculation values.
-Any previous filters are optionally cleared depending upon the Boolean value received from the “clearExisitingFilter” parameter.The preceding methods take effect only when the RowPivotsOnly property is set to {{{ ''_true_'' | markdownify }}}.</td></tr>
+Any previous filters are optionally cleared depending upon the Boolean value received from the “clearExisitingFilter” parameter.The preceding methods take effect only when the RowPivotsOnly property is set to {{ '_true_' | markdownify }}.</td></tr>
 <tr>
 <td>
 ClearFilters</td><td>